PaoloCanofari/Seeweb-IoT-Demo-project/README.md

 ### Collecting data from arduino through serial

-After assembling the circuit (available in `circuit/`) and uploading code to arduino, launch the script `data_collector.py` using python3 interpreter.
+After assembling the circuit (available in `circuit/`) and uploading code to arduino, run the command `sudo pip install pyserial` to install necessary libraries on your system and launch the script `data_collector.py` using python3 interpreter.
 If the script reads arduino data without errors, you can start your astarte client.